jean-emmanuel/loop192/man/MANUAL.md

 When `--jack-transport` is set, loop192 will

-    - follow start / stop commands from other clients
+    - follow start/stop commands from other clients
-    - send start / stop commands to other clients
+    - send start/stop commands to other clients
     - use the transport master's bpm
     - set its position to 0 whenever the transport stops or restarts
     - **not** attempt to reposition within loops